pydy/pydy/docs/codegen.rst

    >>> rhs(array([1.0, 2.0]), 0.0, array([1.0, 2.0, 3.0]))
    array([ 2., -7.])

-The backends are implemented as subclasses of `ODEFunctionGenerator`.
-You can make use of the `ODEFunctionGenerator` classes directly:
+The backends are implemented as subclasses of :py:class:`~pydy.codegen.ode_function_generators.ODEFunctionGenerator`.
+You can make use of the ``ODEFunctionGenerator`` classes directly:

 .. code:: pycon